PaddlePaddle/ERNIE/README.md

 see [here](./ernie/pretrain/README.md)

-# online inference
+# Online inference

 If `--inference_model_dir` is passed to `finetune_classifier_dygraph.py`,
 a deployable model will be generated at the end of finetuning and your model is ready to serve.

 For details about online inferece, see [here](./inference/README.md)

-# Distilation
+# Distillation

 Knowledge distillation is good way to compress and accelerate ERNIE.

 For details about distillation, see [here](./distill/README.md)

 # Citation